The Ariège from bottom to top

 1. S/E : km 0 - alt.
 172 m - Clermont-le-Fort car park

-This is the Lauragais region, so in winter there are some muddy sections, which are quite persistent on the path leading back up to Clermont-le-Fort at the end of the circuit.
+This is the Lauragais region, so in winter there are some muddy sections, particularly on the path leading up to Clermont-le-Fort at the end of the route.
 Wear suitable footwear.

-In summer, the route is pleasant as it is partly shaded and runs alongside the river for much of the way.
+In summer, the route is pleasant as it is partially shaded and runs alongside the river for much of the way.

 There are no difficulties apart from a few climbs up the cliff, which are short but steep.

-The trail along the Ariège is part of the Confluence Garonne-Ariège Regional Nature Reserve.
-The banks are full of lovely picnic spots where you can dip your feet in the water (but swimming is not allowed).
+The path along the Ariège is part of the Garonne-Ariège Confluence Regional Nature Reserve.
+The banks are full of lovely picnic spots where you can dip your feet in the water (but only your feet, as swimming is prohibited).

 Le Tumulus: an open promontory offering magnificent views of the plain, the mountains and the village.

-Clermont-le-Fort: a village and fortified square built by southern lords inthe 12th century, with a fortified gate, the courtyard of Lacroix Castle (16th century), Saint-Pierre Church, brick and pebble houses, and a viewpoint with an orientation table.
+Clermont-le-Fort: a village and fortified stronghold built by southern lords inthe 12th century, with its fortified gate, the courtyard of Lacroix Castle (16th century), Saint-Pierre Church, brick and pebble houses, and the viewpoint from the orientation table, are all reasons not to miss it.

 Reviews and comments